-Nature of business Asset-backed Company % of portfolio 4.8%
+Nature of business: Asset-backed Company

-A Japanese holding company with four "crownjewel" businesses: Gaming, Music, Pictures and Images & Sensors.
+A Japanese holding company with four "crown-jewel" businesses: Gaming, Music, Pictures and Images & Sensors.
 Despite these attractive businesses, Sony trades on a discount of 36% to our estimate of NAV.
 We believe this reflects the complexity of the conglomerate structure, which obscures the value on offer and creates misconceptions.
 There are several ways to unlock this value and tighten the discount to NAV.